jesselucas/r/README.md

     show all commands stored by r
   -g
     show all commands stored by r (shorthand)
+  -u	sort commands by usage rather than last used (shorthand) -usage
+    sort commands by usage rather than last used
 ```
 ### Example
 * Type `r` in any directory and it will prompt `r>`.